SteeltoeOSS/Documentation/api/v4/logging/serilog-logger.md

 # Serilog Dynamic Logger

 This logging provider extends the dynamic logging provider with [Serilog](https://serilog.net/).
-This allows logger levels configured via Serilog to be queried and modified at runtime via the loggers endpoint.
+This allows logger minimum levels configured via Serilog to be queried and modified at runtime via the [loggers actuator](../management/loggers.md).

-The source code for the Serilog Dynamic Logger can be found [here](https://github.com/SteeltoeOSS/steeltoe/tree/master/src/Logging/src/).

-A sample working project can be found [here](https://github.com/SteeltoeOSS/Samples/tree/master/Management/src/CloudFoundry).

 ## Usage

-In order to use the Serilog Dynamic Logger, you need to do the following:
+To use the Serilog Dynamic Logger, you need to do the following:

-1. Add the Logging NuGet package references to your project.
+1. Add the appropriate NuGet package reference to your project.
 1. Configure Logging settings.
 1. Add the Serilog Dynamic Logger to the logging builder.